Cognigy/Documentation/docs/en/docs/live-agent/settings/attachments.md

 When the file has been uploaded, you can view and download this file directly from the chat.

-!!! note "File Upload Plugin"
+!!! note
-    For Webchat Endpoints, you will also need to use the [File Upload plugin](https://github.com/Cognigy/WebchatPlugins/tree/master/plugins/file-upload).
+  If you use [Cognigy Webchat](https://docs.cognigy.com/ai/endpoints/webchat/webchat/), you will also need to add the [File Upload plugin](https://github.com/Cognigy/WebchatPlugins/tree/master/plugins/file-upload) to the Webchat Endpoint to upload files.

-## How to download an Attachment
+## Download an Attachment

-To download an attachment within Live Agent, this can be done either in a conversation or the Attachments page.
+To download an attachment within Live Agent, this can be done either in a conversation or the **Attachments** page.

 === "Attachment Page"